Greater Equity Means Greater Student Success

 The strategy documents, Realizing the Promise of Diversity: Ontario's Equity and Inclusive Education Strategy (PDF, 2.3 MB) and Quick Facts outline how the Ministry of Education, school boards and schools are supporting stronger equity and inclusive education in our schools.

 The Policy/Program Memorandum (PPM) No. 119, “Developing Equity and Inclusive Policies in Ontario schools,” provides direction to school boards on the review, development, implementation and monitoring of equity and inclusive education policies to support student achievement.

-The Equity and Inclusive Education in Ontario Schools: Guidelines for Policy Development and Implementation, 2009 (PDF, 3.3 MB) help boards develop, implement and monitor equity and inclusive education policies, with a focus on addressing gaps in student achievement.
-The guidelines also offer practical strategies and advice along with examples and templates boards can use to inform policy review, development, implementation and monitoring.
+The Equity and Inclusive Education in Ontario Schools: Guidelines for Policy Development and Implementation, 2014 helps boards review and/or continue to develop, implement, and monitor equity and inclusive education policies that support student achievement and well-being.
+The guidelines also offer practical strategies and advice, along with examples, templates, and web links that boards can use to inform policy review and ongoing development, implementation, and monitoring.

 How Do We Know We Are Making a Difference? is a reflective tool designed to support school and system leaders in their ongoing reflection on how to strengthen implementation of Ontario's Equity and Inclusive Education Strategy in their schools and boards.
 Leaders may use the resource to engage their students, staff, and communities in reflecting on the eight areas of focus that support the identification and elimination of barriers to student achievement and well-being at all levels.